fatih-yavuz/links.dev/README.md

 ## How to sign up
 To register for links.dev, you need to do two things:

-- Create a pull request to add yourself to the registry.yaml file.
+- Create a pull request to add yourself ([Example PR](https://github.com/fatih-yavuz/links.dev/pull/2))
+  1. To the registry.yaml file.
+  2. To the README.md file.
+  3. To the early-adopters.js file (This will add you to the homepage of the site).
 - Create a new public repository called "my-links".
 (You can also fork [this](https://github.com/fatih-yavuz/my-links)) This repository should contain two files:
   1. page.json, which contains the content of your page.
 An example can be found [here](https://github.com/fatih-yavuz/my-links/blob/main/page.json)
   2. custom.css, which allows you to customize the look of your page.
 An example file can be found [here](https://github.com/fatih-yavuz/my-links/blob/main/custom.css).
 - Once you have created your "my-links" repository and opened your pull request, wait for it to be reviewed and approved.
 Once it is merged to the master branch, your page will be visible at: https://links.dev/username (If you are an early adopter, please update README.md's Early Adopters section to include your name in your PR)

+## Restrictions
+- Your username must be unique.
+If your username is already taken, you will be asked to choose a different one.
+- Your page cannot contain any offensive content.
+- Your page cannot contain any links to illegal content.
+- You cannot register reserved usernames.
+Here is a list of reserved usernames: [admin, api, blog, contact, dashboard, docs, faq, help, home, index, login, logout, mail, mailto, privacy, register, signup, support, terms, test, cdn, api-auth, themes]

 ## Early Adopters
 First 1000 users will get early adopters badge on their profile.
 Here is a list of early adopters who have already signed up and created their own pages: